alan-turing-institute/trustchain/docs/ion.md

         If you do not already own any bitcoins, they can be purchased on a [Bitcoin exchange](https://bitcoin.org/en/exchanges).
 Make sure that you acquire genuine bitcoins, which are identified by the ticker symbol `BTC`.
 When withdrawing your coins from the exchange, enter the receive address obtained in the preceding step to send them to your ION wallet.

     After sending bitcoins to your wallet, you will need to wait for the transaction to be confirmed by the Bitcoin network.
 This should take around 10 minutes on average, but may take longer depending on the size of the transaction fee paid.
-To check the status of your transaction, paste the transaction ID into a Bitcoin blockchain explorer such as [blockstream.info](https://blockstream.info/).
+To check the status of your transaction, paste the transaction ID into a Bitcoin blockchain explorer such as [mempool.space](https://mempool.space/).

-=== "Testnet"
+=== "Testnet4"

-    !!! tip "Request tBTC from a Testnet faucet"
+    !!! tip "Request tBTC from a Testnet4 faucet"

-        Testnet bitcoins are identified by the ticker symbol tBTC, to distinguish them from the Mainnet bitcoins which have the symbol BTC.
+        Testnet4 bitcoins are identified by the ticker symbol tBTC, to distinguish them from the Mainnet bitcoins which have the symbol BTC.

-        Since coins on the Bitcoin Testnet have no monetary value they can be obtained free of charge from a "faucet", which is an automated service that will dispense a small quantity of tBTC on request.
+        Since coins on Bitcoin Testnet4 have no monetary value they can be obtained free of charge from a "faucet", which is an automated service that will dispense a small quantity of tBTC on request.

-        Visit a Bitcoin Testnet faucet, such as [coinfaucet.eu](https://coinfaucet.eu/en/btc-testnet/), and enter the recieve address obtained in the preceding step to send them to your ION wallet.
+        Visit a Bitcoin Testnet4 faucet, such as [this one](https://faucet.testnet4.dev/), and enter the recieve address obtained in the preceding step to send them to your ION wallet.

     After sending bitcoins to your wallet, you will need to wait for the transaction to be confirmed by the Bitcoin network.
+To check the status of your transaction, paste the transaction ID into a Bitcoin Testnet4 explorer such as [mempool.space](https://mempool.space/testnet4).

+=== "Testnet3 (Deprecated)"

+    !!! tip "Request tBTC from a Testnet3 faucet"

+        Testnet3 bitcoins are identified by the ticker symbol tBTC, to distinguish them from the Mainnet bitcoins which have the symbol BTC.

+        Since coins on Bitcoin Testnet3 have no monetary value they can be obtained free of charge from a "faucet", which is an automated service that will dispense a small quantity of tBTC on request.

+        Visit a Bitcoin Testnet3 faucet, such as [coinfaucet.eu](https://coinfaucet.eu/en/btc-testnet/), and enter the recieve address obtained in the preceding step to send them to your ION wallet.

-To check the status of your transaction, paste the transaction ID into a Bitcoin Testnet explorer such as [blockstream.info](https://blockstream.info/testnet/).
+    After sending bitcoins to your wallet, you will need to wait for the transaction to be confirmed by the Bitcoin network.
+To check the status of your transaction, paste the transaction ID into a Bitcoin Testnet3 explorer such as [mempool.space](https://mempool.space/testnet).

 When the transaction is confirmed, check your wallet balance with:
 ```console